endoit/siebelScriptsEditor/documentation.md

 ![settings](features/documentation/settings.PNG)

-Currently there are three settings for the extension:
+Currently there are four settings for the extension:
 - __REST Endpoint Configurations__: used for communicating with the Siebel REST API.
 See [Configuring Siebel REST API connections](#211-configuring-siebel-rest-api-connections).
 - __Workspaces__: the different workspaces used for the different connections.
 See [Configuring workspaces for connections](#212-configuring-workspaces-for-connections).
 - __Default Connection__: the default connection and workspace to use on startup.
 Normally it should be set using the __Set as default__ button on the extension's UI.
+- __Get Workspaces From REST__: this is currently an experimental feature.
+If this checkbox is set to true, the workspaces for the connections will be fetched from the Siebel REST API, without manually writing the Workspaces setting.
+In order for this feature to work, an integration object has to be imported into Siebel.
+See [Getting workspace data from REST](#213-getting-workspace-data-from-rest) for more details.

 ### 2.1.1.
 Configuring Siebel REST API connections